ilozano2/spring-cloud-gateway-active-health-check/README.md

 ### Active Health Check

-By default, traffic can be routed to all the upstream services, even if they are unhealthy.
+By default, traffic is routed to upstream services, even if they are unhealthy.
-To prevent picking a bad one, you can enable the `health-check` configuration provided by the Load Balancer Client from Spring Cloud
+To prevent picking a bad one, you can enable the `health-check` configuration provided by the Load Balancer Client from Spring Cloud:

 ```yaml
     spring: